Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

-**Fixed:**

- - Backpack/NavigationBar:
-   - Fixed an issue that would cause the large title to jump when bouncing back from a scroll down.

-**Changed:**

-- Dropped iOS 10 support.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).